 Pursuant to our stockholders agreement, a three-member stockholders committee, currently consisting of Eric R. Colson (President, Chief Executive Officer and Chairman of the Board), Charles J. Daley, Jr. (Executive Vice President, Chief Financial Officer and Treasurer) and Gregory K. Ramirez (Executive Vice President), has an irrevocable proxy to vote all of the shares of Class B common stock and those shares of Class A common stock that we have granted to, and are held by, our employees.
-Those shares, which are voted in accordance with the majority decision of the committee, represented approximately 22% of the combined voting power of our common stock as of the record date.
-The percentage of shares actually voted by the stockholders committee in connection with the Annual Meeting will be less than the 22% noted above, as a result of employee-partner retirements that are expected to occur after the record date and other factors.
+Those shares which are subject to the stockholders agreement represented approximately 18% of the combined voting power of our common stock as of the record date, though the percentage of shares actually voted by the stockholders committee in connection with the Annual Meeting may be less than 18%.
 For more information on our stockholders agreement and stockholders committee, see "Relationships and Related Party Transactions-Transactions in Connection with our IPO-Stockholders Agreement".

-6. How does the Board recommend I vote?
+How does the Board recommend I vote?